 Indoor turf soccer shoes offer advantages on artificial turf or grass in indoor sports facilities.

-Turf shoes suit the carpet-style surfaces and are flat on the outsole, much like the futsal-style shoes.
+Turf shoes suit carpet-style surfaces and are flat on the outsole, much like futsal-style shoes.

 The main difference between indoor soccer shoes and futsal shoes is that the turf shoe boasts numerous small rubber spikes for enhanced grip.
 Futsal soccer shoes, on the other hand, have flat rubber soles.

 Futsal shoes are low-profile soccer shoes with flat rubber soles and are suited to asphalt or gym floors.
-These shoes suit 5v5, 6v6, or any futsal-style soccer games.
+These shoes suit 5v5, 6v6, or any futsal-style soccer game.

 Once you have your new cleats, you need to make sure you look after them well.
 To help you with this, check out my article – How to Clean (And Dry) Your Cleats: Without Damaging Them.

 2. Consider Your Playing Style on the Field

 Having established the type of surface you will be playing on, you need to take your playing style into account when choosing soccer cleats.

 Some soccer players are meant for speed, while others prefer control and incisive passing.
 You know your playstyle better than anyone else, so don’t forget to factor it into your decision-making process.

 Let’s examine three types of soccer cleats that suit each playing style.